 The Klairs Midnight Blue Calming Cream lasts 12 months after opening.

 The Calming Cream is very easy to apply.
 The texture is smooth and light.
 It’s like a creamy gel and feels quite cool upon application.
-It applies blue and absorbs without any trace of colour remaining.
+Upon application, its colour is a delightful blue which absorbs clear.
 It doesn’t leave a sticky or oily residue but it does leave the surface temporarily tacky.
 It is not a moisturizer, but a spot treatment and as such, should only be applied on irritated skin.

 I am fortunate in that I don’t really have or get blemishes or redness.
 Slight imperfections are usually short lived.
 (That’s not to say that I don’t have skin issues resulting from sun damage or ageing though).
 So, in order to be able to assess the cream’s performance better, I decided to use my daughter as a test subject.
 Many have reported excellent results when used as an acne treatment.
 Teenage years are synonymous with acne, so I concluded she would be an ideal candidate!
 She primarily develops acne across her cheeks with the occasional blemish on her forehead.